pavanellidev/dashboard/README.md

 A background image of nature, randomly generated at page load / refresh.

-News of the current day, using a news api.
+Some currency exchanges, using a currency api.

 Weather, using a weather Api and geting the navigator geolocation.